 - Store in the freezer in an airtight container or tightly wrapped in plastic for up to 3 months.
 Let thaw at room temperature or microwave for about 1 minute.

-- Items like cheesecake with a large amount of cream cheese, should be refrigerated, but because these use so little the flour and sugar absorb any excess moisture—this means you can hold the brownies at room temperature in an airtight container for 3 to 4 days.
+- Items like cheesecake with a large amount of cream cheese, should be refrigerated, but because these brownies use so little, the flour and sugar absorb any excess moisture—this means you can hold the brownies at room temperature in an airtight container for 3 to 4 days.

 How can you tell when brownies are done?

-It's a hard task to tell when fudgey brownies are done as the toothpick test isn't very telling.
+It's a hard task to tell when fudgy brownies are done as the toothpick test isn't very telling.
 If you insert your toothpick or cake tester into the center of the brownies to test, the toothpick will not come out completely clean like it should with cake.
-Here's some key tips:
+Here are some key tips:

-- If the toothpick comes out more wet with no crumbs, then the brownies need more time.
+- If the toothpick comes out wet with no crumbs, then the brownies need more time.